-D. Populations Affected by Waiver

-(171 ay be modified as needed to fit the state's specific circumstances) 1.
-I ncluded Populations.
-The following populations are included in the waiver: Section 1931 Children and Related Populations Section 1931 Adults and Related Populations X Blind/Disabled Adults and Related Populations Blind/Disabled Children and Related Populations X Aged and Related Populations Foster Care Children Title XXI CHIP Children 2.
-E Excluded Populations.
-Indicate if any of the following populations are excluded from par ticipating in the waiver: Dual Eligibles Poverty Level Pregnant Women Individuals with other insurance Individuals residing in a nursing facility or ICF/MR Individuals enrolled in a managed care program Individuals participating in a HCBS Waiver program American Indians/Alaskan Natives Special Needs Children (State Defined).
-Please provide this definition.
-Individuals receiving retroactive eligibility X Other (Please define): The population covered for this waiver is limited to anı plicants and enrollees of the 1915(c) Home and Community-Based Ontions Waiver.
+- D. Populations Affected by Waiver - 1.
+Included Populations.
+The following populations are included in the waiver: - Section 1931 Children and Related Populations - Section 1931 Adults and Related Populations - X Blind/Disabled Adults and Related Populations - Blind/Disabled Children and Related Populations - X Aged and Related Populations - Foster Care Children - Title XXI CHIP Children

+2. Excluded Populations.
+Indicate if any of the following populations are excluded from

+- participating in the waiver:

+- Dual Eligibles

+- Poverty Level Pregnant Women

+- Individuals with other insurance

+- Individuals residing in a nursing facility or ICF/MR

+- Individuals enrolled in a managed care program

+- Individuals participating in a HCBS Waiver program

+American Indians/Alaskan Natives

+- Special Needs Children (State Defined).
+Please provide this definition. - Individuals receiving retroactive eligibility applicants and enrollees of the 1915(c) Home and Community-Based Options Waiver.

+X Other (Please define): The population covered for this waiver is limited to